 "This is a great opportunity to educate and engage future generations about the history and importance of gold and I hope you will join us," Rebecca said.

 The Perth Mint, Gold Fields Australia and Ramelius Resources have confirmed their sponsorship of the project and the majority of members have expressed interest in becoming actively involved.
-The launch is planned for Q2 next year.
+The launch is planned for quarter four next year.